RFID in Defense 2010 has Concluded

 This presentation will discuss topics related to the U.S. Department of Defense's use of automatic identification technology (AIT) and radio frequency identification.
 Such uses include the DOD AIT Concept of Operations (CONOPS), the DOD AIT Implementation Plan, challenges and improvements regarding AIT and RFID technologies (both active and passive), and USTRANSCOM's current and future uses of satellite technology.

-David Blackford, In-transit Visibility Integration Division, U.S. Transportation Command
+David Blackford, Logistics Enabling Support Division, U.S. Transportation Command

 RFID in Defense Panel